 Retiree Under Age 65 – Medical and Prescription Coverage

-Drexel University offers four medical coverage options (PPO Basic, PPO High, Consumer Directed Health Plan, Keystone Point of Service), allowing Retirees under age 65 to pick the best plan for them.
-The same prescription drug coverage is included in each option regardless of which medical option you select.
-A summary document of each of these plans can be found on the Health Coverage page.
+Drexel University offers four medical coverage options (PPO Basic, PPO High, Consumer Directed Health Plan, Keystone Point of Service), allowing retirees under age 65 to pick the best plan for them.
+The same prescription drug coverage, provided by OptumRX, is included in each plan regardless of which medical option you select.
+A summary document of each of these plans can be found below.

 Under 65 Medical Plans Offered